devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ### Amazon EventBridge

+- Regional service.
 - Amazon EventBridge is a serverless event bus service that simplifies building event-driven applications and integrating services.

 ### Amazon MQ

+- Regional service.
+Can be single-AZ or multi-AZ.
 - Amazon MQ is a managed message broker service that provides compatibility with many popular message brokers.
 AWS recommends Amazon MQ for migrating applications from existing message brokers that rely on compatibility with APIs such as JMS or protocols such as AMQP, MQTT, OpenWire, and STOMP.

 ### Amazon Simple Notification Service (Amazon SNS)

+- Regional service.
 - With Amazon SNS Mobile Push Notifications, you have the ability to send push notification messages directly to apps on mobile devices.
 Push notification messages sent to a mobile endpoint can appear in the mobile app as message alerts, badge updates, or even sound alerts.

 ### Amazon Simple Queue Service (Amazon SQS)

+- Regional service.
 - Amazon SQS supports dead-letter queues (DLQ), which other queues (source queues) can target for messages that can't be processed (consumed) successfully.
 - Occasionally, producers and consumers might fail to interpret aspects of the protocol that they use to communicate, causing message corruption or loss.
 Also, the consumer's hardware errors might corrupt message payload.
 If a message can't be consumed successfully, you can send it to a dead-letter queue (DLQ).
 Dead-letter queues let you isolate problematic messages to determine why they are failing.
 - The Maximum receives value determines when a message will be sent to the DLQ.
 If the ReceiveCount for a message exceeds the maximum receive count for the queue, Amazon SQS moves the message to the associated DLQ (with its original message ID).